autowarefoundation/autoware.universe/planning/behavior_velocity_planner/dynamic-obstacle-stop-design.md

 title modifyPathVelocity
 start

-partition preprocess_path {
+partition "Preprocess path" {
-:calculate predicted path for ego vehicle;
+:Calculate predicted path for ego vehicle;
-:extend predicted path;
+:Extend predicted path;
-:trim path from ego position;
+:Trim path from ego position;
 }

-partition preprocess_obstacles {
+partition "Preprocess obstacles" {
-:create data of abstracted dynamic obstacles;
+:Create data of abstracted dynamic obstacles;
-:exclude obstacles outside of partition lanelet;
+:Exclude obstacles outside of partition lanelet;
 }

-partition collision_detection {
+partition "Collision_detection" {
-:detect collision with dynamic obstacles;
+:Detect collision with dynamic obstacles;
 }

-partition insert_velocity {
+partition "Insert velocity" {
-:insert velocity to decelerate for obstacles;
+:Insert velocity to decelerate for obstacles;

-:limit velocity with specified jerk and acc limit;
+:Limit velocity with specified jerk and acc limit;
 }
 stop
 @enduml
 ```

-#### preprocess path
+#### Preprocess path

-##### calculate predicted path for ego vehicle
+##### Calculate predicted path for ego vehicle

-calculate predicted path to predict collisions with obstacles more precisely.
+Calculate predicted path to predict collisions with obstacles more precisely.
-predicted path is calculated from motion velocity smoother module by using current velocity, current acceleration, and velocity in map.
+Predicted path is calculated from motion velocity smoother module by using current velocity, current acceleration, and velocity in map.

 ![brief](./docs/dynamic_obstacle_stop/calculate_predicted_path.svg)

-##### extend predicted path
+##### Extend predicted path

-Predicted Path is extended by the length of base link to front to consider obstacles after the goal.
+Predicted path is extended by the length of base link to front to consider obstacles after the goal.

-##### trim path from ego position
+##### Trim path from ego position

-Predicted Path is trimmed from ego position to a certain distance to reduce calculation time.
+Predicted path is trimmed from ego position to a certain distance to reduce calculation time.
 Trimmed distance is specified by parameter of `detection_distance`.

-#### preprocess obstacles
+#### Preprocess obstacles

-##### create data of abstracted dynamic obstacle
+##### Create data of abstracted dynamic obstacle

 This module can handle multiple types of input type of obstacles by creating abstracted dynamic obstacle data from input data.
 Currently we have 3 types of detection method (Object, ObjectWithoutPath, Points) to create abstracted obstacle data.

-###### abstracted dynamic obstacle
+###### Abstracted dynamic obstacle

 Abstracted obstacle data has following information.
 In method of Points, we should specify the velocity that is enough large for safety, but if velocity is large, obstacles are likely to pass through the lane and not being detected.
 So we use min and max velocity instead.